aacloudguy/auto-scaling-demo/README.md

     instances: 1
   ```
   The host you use will determinate your application url (e.g. `<application-name>.mybluemix.net`)

+NOTE:   You must also edit the bower.json and package.json files to replace the number there.
+You only need to edit the second line of each file.

 6. Connect to Bluemix using the CF CLI and follow the prompts to log in.